benjamincrozat/content/posts/best-laravel-hosting-providers.md

 There's not much to add about Cloudways.
 It's a good one and you should definitely give it a try.

+Oh and by the way, I managed to negociate a promo code for you. **Use "CROZAT" and get 10% for 3 months!** 👀

 [Try Cloudways](/recommends/cloudways)

 ### Vultr